marksherriff/cs3240-s23-website/project.md

 All projects must do the following, regardless of idea chosen:

 * All projects must incorporate Google user accounts as the primary way that someone logs into the system.
 You will need to use the Google account API to make this work.
 There are several libraries that are built for Django to work with Google accounts with tutorials.
-You should not limit logins to just @virginia.edu accounts!  (this will lock out the faculty :-( )
-* All users must have an account of some kind where they can store their personal information relevant to the app.
-* All users must be able to maintain a list of "friends" in the app, where they can view key information about the other user.
-See the project options for details.
+* You will have to create two different user access levels for each project.
+This will take a slightly different form with each project, but the basic idea is some users will be “common” users and some users will be “administrative” users.
+Users of one type _should not_ be able to access features of the other type!
+* The two test accounts we will use will be: common user - cs3240.student@gmail.com and admin user - cs3240.super@gmail.com
-* All projects must incorporate the SIS / Class Listing API that we will provide, which will contain (mostly) up-to-date data from SIS that mirrors what you would currently see from Lou's List.
+* All projects must incorporate the SIS API that we will provide information about.
 * All projects must be built using the prescribed language (Python 3), framework (Django 4), build environment (GitHub Actions CI), source control management (GitHub), and cloud hosting (Heroku).
 No exceptions to these will be granted.
 * You __must__ use the PostgreSQL database engine for production on Heroku and continuous integration (on GitHub Actions).
-You are allowed to use SQLite for local testing so you do not have to install PostgreSQL on your own maching, but another option is to change your `settings.py` file point to the PostgreSQL DB on Heroku at all times.
+You are allowed to use SQLite for local testing so you do not have to install PostgreSQL on your own machine, but another option is to change your `settings.py` file point to the PostgreSQL DB on Heroku at all times.

 ## Project Options

-_Currently under consideration_
+Here are the project options for Spring 2023!  __NOTE:__ These are the _base_ requirements for your projects and are here to ensure that all three projects are of basically the same complexity.
+Projects that only complete these features will not earn much XP.
+You will add more use cases for both the student and admin users during your requirements elicitation activities.

-### Project Option 1: TBD
+### Project Option 1: Schedule Advisor
 {: .no_toc }
+In order to register for classes at UVA, a student must have their advisor sign off on their schedule.
+This app allows students to view courses for the upcoming semester, create a schedule, and then send it to an advisor for approval.
+- Students must be able to search classes by course mnemonic, course number, and course name.
+- Students must be able to add courses to a schedule, which will be saved with the student's account.
+- A schedule cannot have courses that have a time conflict.
+- Students must be able to “submit” the schedule to an advisor to approve the schedule.
+- An advisor should see all schedules available for review upon login.
+- Any advisor should be able to approve or reject any schedule.
+- When a schedule is approved or rejected, the student should be able to see this when they login.

-### Project Option 2: TBD
+### Project Option 2: Transfer Guide
 {: .no_toc }
+It is always a challenge for students to know how courses from other universities will transfer to UVA.
+This app will allow administrators to list transfer equivalencies and for students to look up courses and request for more courses to be listed.
+- Students must be able to search for courses by university, course mnemonic, course number, and course name.
+   - Example: a student should be able to search for all courses that transfer from NC State, all courses that are equivalent to UVA's CS 3240, or all courses outside UVA that have the word "architecture" in them.
+- Students must be able to submit a request for a course to be evaluated by an administrator.
+When the course is submitted, it must contain basic information about the course, including a URL to the course’s home page.
+- Administrators must be able to add courses to the system beyond just approving course requests.
+- Any administrator should be able to approve or reject any course request.
+- Students should be able to see that their requests have been approved or rejected when they login.

-### Project Option 3: TBD
+### Project Option 3: Tutor Me
 {: .no_toc }
+Students are often looking for tutors for courses.
+This app will help facilitate this matching.
+- Tutors (this projects “administrator” user type) must be able to post the courses that they can tutor by searching through the set of courses by course mnemonic, course number, or course name.
+- Tutors can post their hourly rate and available time frames.
+- Students must be able to search for tutors by class, searching by course mnemonic, course number, or course name.
+- When a student finds a tutor they would like to work with, they must be able to submit a request for tutoring at a particular time.
+This time must fall within the tutor’s posted available time frames.
+- Tutors can then see their requests when they login.
+They can then approve or reject a tutoring session, which will show up on the student’s page when they login.

 ## Team Roles